WoutDeleu/PsiControl-AdjustablePowersupply/README.md

 🚀 **Enjoy Precise Power Supply Control!**
 This project empowers you with the ability to control your power supply precisely using USB-C technology.
 Unlock its potential and use it for your specific needs.

-**Short Description for GitHub**:
-"USB-C Controlled Power Supply with Arduino - Transform your Ts_AIO-5 card into a precise power supply using Arduino Mega." ⚡🔌👨‍💻